akarve/bipsea/README.md

 If you are now thinking, _I could use any string to derive a master key_, then you're ready to learn about BIP-85 with `bipsea derive`.

-> **Do not get cute and derive valuable keys or secrets from short
+> **Do not derive valuable keys or secrets from short, simple, or
-> strings**.
+> predictable strings**.
 You can only stretch entropy so far.
 > **Weak entropy in, weak entropy out**.
-> Short, common strings are also susceptible to [rainbow table attacks](https://en.wikipedia.org/wiki/Rainbow_table).
+> Common phrases are further susceptible to
+[rainbow table attacks](https://en.wikipedia.org/wiki/Rainbow_table).